XpressAI/xircuits.io/docs/xircuits-components/getting-started-with-xircuits-components.md

 - **General Components**: These components are daily components such as Literal String and Ints. that you'll use in any Xircuits.
 They are hardbaked into the Xircuits distribution and you can use them out of the box.

-- **Advanced Components**: These components such as Keras and Spark are specific usage components which users can install seperately.
+- **Advanced Components**: These components such as Keras and Spark are specific usage components which users can install separately.

 ## Creating Your Own Components